web2solutions/AgileREST/README.md

 ## Summary

- AgileREST is the REST interfaced used on T-Rex web stack.
+ AgileREST is the REST interface used on T-Rex web stack to provide server support for applications done using $dhx framework (https://github.com/web2solution/dhx)

- It provides database access and file upload through REST end points.
+ It provides standardized database access and file upload through REST end points.

+ It does not server static files, which is done through a CDN.

  All end points require HTTP authentication.